-The international domain name market is going through some changes and as a new team member Tracy was tasked with digging in and finding out what's going on.
-Here's what she found.
+The international domain name market is going through some changes.
+Here's what's going on.

 Recently, a customer contacted us to ask why there’s a price difference between .com, .net and .org domains.
 So we did some research and it turns out the story is quite interesting - there is a lot happening in the international domain space and price changes are likely on the way.
 But the story starts with ICANN so let’s dig into who they are and what they do.